lbcat06/zmerald/README.md

 # zmerald
-An opinionated configuration language ridden with flaws.
+An opinionated configuration language ridden with flaws based on [RON](https://github.com/ron-rs/ron)

 ## motivation
 As I started to work on some of my other projects such as [benten](https://github.com/liabri/benten) and [tema](https://github.com/liabri/tema) I used yaml for configuration and such, but it did not provide the flexibility I was looking for.
 I would like to eventually work on my own wayland compositor too and thought a good configuration language is essential.
 This all led to the birth of zmerald, a configuration language which allows various constructions to keep the config readable and easily maintainable.
 Details in the grammar.md.